 After releasing her debut album For Your Consideration to positive reviews in 2009, 19-year old Canadian country singer Taylor Mitchell’s star was on the rise.
-After a successful summer of performances, Mitchell purchased herself a car and embarked on a tour across Eastern Canada. her promising career, however, was tragically cut short on a sunny October afternoon in Cape Breton Highlands National Park, where she became the victim of only the second ever fatal coyote attack in North America.
+A successful summer of performances followed, where Mitchell purchased herself a car and embarked on a tour across Eastern Canada. her promising career, however, was tragically cut short on a sunny October afternoon in Cape Breton Highlands National Park, where she became the victim of only the second ever fatal coyote attack in North America.

 After being invited to perform at the prestigious Winnipeg Folk Festival in July 2019, shortly before turning 19, she began preparations for a tour of Atlantic Canada to promote her album, beginning on October 23rd 2009.
 What would prove to be her final performance took place in Lucasville on the outskirts of Halifax, Nova Scotia on October 25th.

 With a rare two-day break before her next scheduled performance in Sydney, a small commune located on Cape Breton Island, Mitchell had told organisers at her previous performance that she intended to take the time to go hiking.
 She set out on the seven kilometre Skyline Trail in Cape Breton Highlands National Park in the early afternoon of October 27th, passing an American couple close to the trailhead.
 Late in the season and midweek, the trail was otherwise largely deserted.